Suzanne Tate talks ‘Little Shop of Horrors’ with the Old Paradians

 Alexandra Knight and Tom Senior as the featured ensemble.
 Audrey II comes alive with the combination of the voice of Dave Barclay and the puppetry skills of Andrew McDougall.

-A small casted show can lends itself to forming a very close team, and James Terry mentions how great it has been to work with such a tightly knit team.
-Bedford has also enjoyed working with OPTC for the first time.
+A small cast show can lends itself to forming a very close team, and James mentions how great it has been to work with such a tightly knit team.
+Angie has also enjoyed working with OPTC for the first time.
 “Rehearsals have been a lot of fun… The Artistic and Production teams are wonderful and I’ve enjoyed getting to rehearse at the performance venue.”

 Come ‘Somewhere That’s Green’ and see OPTC’s Little Shop of Horrors from Friday 12th – Sun 14th Nov and Thur 18th – Sat 20th Nov at Rivergum Theatre at Parade College, Bundoora.